-Born and raised in Ostrobothnia in rural Swedish-speaking Finland on a small family farm, Ellinor grew up immersed in the arts—expressing herself through singing, music, acting and performing, drawing, painting, and building small woodworking projects.
+Born and raised on a small family farm in Ostrobothnia, Finland, Ellinor grew up immersed in the arts—expressing herself through song, music, drawing, painting and woodworking.

-After three years in the United Kingdom, employment opportunities brought Ellinor to Canada.
-She began working as a jewellery designer and goldsmith, creating custom pieces, and running a design studio and storefront in Calgary, Alberta.
+Ellinor continued to follow her passion, moving from the United Kingdom to Canada in 2005.
+Ellinor began working as a jewellery designer and goldsmith, creating custom pieces for weddings and running a local design studio and storefront in Calgary, Alberta.

-Ellinor worked predominately within the realm of wedding jewellery for four years, after which she decided it was time to bring her extravagant and luxurious sketches to life.
-EVStenroos was launched in 2010, focused on bold fine jewellery and contemporary silver art objects with an authentic modern European influence.
+With her extravagant and luxurious sketches in-hand and a dream to start her own design studio, Ellinor launched EVStenroos in 2010, focusing on bold, fine jewellery and contemporary silver art objects with an authentic modern European influence.

-The first decade of EVStenroos saw hundreds of exquisite jewels, corporate silver sculptures and tableware, fashion accessories, and contemporary jewellery art brought to life, with recognition not just in Canada but across North America and Europe.
+The first decade of EVStenroos saw hundreds of exquisite jewels, corporate silver sculptures and tableware, fashion accessories, and contemporary jewellery art brought to life, garnering praise and industry accolades across North America and Europe.

 “I have always loved creating beautiful things, and my passion for my craft started as a little girl combining beads and buttons from my mother’s craft kit with washers and binding wire in my father’s workshop.